Updated: November 3, 2025

 KEY TAKEAWAYS

-• BlackRock projects that global active ETF assets under management will more than quadruple to $4 trillion by 2030, from $900 billion through June 2024.1
+- BlackRock projects that global active ETF assets under management will triple to $4.2 trillion by 2030, from $1.4 trillion as of June 2025.1

-• The BlackRock Flexible Income ETF (BINC) is an example of an active ETF, and is managed by an experienced team led by Rick Rieder, BlackRock’s Chief Investment Officer of Global Fixed Income.
+- The iShares Flexible Income Active ETF (BINC) is an example of an active ETF, and is managed by an experienced team led by Rick Rieder, BlackRock’s Chief Investment Officer of Global Fixed Income.

 HISTORY OF THE ETF

 The vast majority of ETFs seek to track an index — commonly known as index funds.
-With ETFs increasingly becoming a preferred investment vehicle – expanding from 15% of total fund assets in 2013 to 31% in 20233 — investors increasingly want the same low-cost, efficient wrapper to pursue differentiated, alpha-seeking strategies, or to gain unique exposures.
+With ETFs becoming a wrapper of choice — expanding from 15% of total fund assets in 2013 to 30% in 20253 — investors increasingly want the same low-cost, efficient wrapper to pursue differentiated, alpha-seeking strategies, or to gain unique exposures.
 Enter Active ETFs.

 WHAT IS AN ACTIVE ETF?